dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/searching_for_responses.md

 ![The search bar on the Responses page.](../images/search_responses_1.png)

-For more complex queries, press the &ldquo;&hellip;&rdquo; button on the right side of the search input.
+For more complex queries, press the "&hellip;" button on the right side of the search input.

 ![The advanced search button.](../images/search_responses_2.png)

-Click the &ldquo;Add a filter&rdquo; button to start building your search query.
+Click the "Add a filter" button to start building your search query.
 You can limit results by the respondent's name, email, the person assigned, their answer to specific fields, and more.
 When you're ready, press the Search button to see your results.

 ![The advanced search modal.](../images/search_responses_3.png)